 Patients may enjoy relief, or increased pain, from any particular position or activity.
 There is rarely a logical structural explanation for any of these scenarios and many are likely to be psychologically-programmed responses.

-Variable pain patterns have a lower likelihood of being caused by a single structural issue, such as a herniated disc.
+Variable lower back and leg pain patterns have a lower likelihood of being caused by a single structural issue, such as a herniated disc.
 Predictable patterned pains may be caused by spinal issues, but may also be due to a variety of other possible explanations.

 Some of the most common questions that we receive are queries asking about the best treatment for back and leg pain.
 Our response is virtually universal: It is not the symptoms which dictate treatment, but the causation.
 In order to find the ideal treatment (if any at all is actually needed), an accurate diagnosis must be achieved.
 We advise all patients to make this goal their number one priority.